-Even though I am trying to get the most of every event I shoot, the rodeos I covered before this one were smaller and not as exciting.
-As someone who grew up in Europe, I couldn't really relate to them.
-Moreover, the first contact I had with so-called cowboys was when I went to college in Kansas southwest, where many guys wore big leather boots, blue jeans with shiny belts, unbuttoned shirts, and hats, just to be cool.
+I grew up in Europe, and my first contact with the so-called cowboys was when I went to a college in the US' Midwest.
+Many guys wore big leather boots, blue jeans with huge, shiny belt buckles, unbuttoned shirts, and hats, just to be cool.
 Add tobacco chewing and a big truck, and apparently, you get the ultimate coolness.
 I saw it as utter nonsense.
+I couldn't really relate to them, nor to rodeos.

-I had to move to a different part of the country to met the "real cowboys," ranchers who actually ride horses, whether to herd cattle, move around the pastures, or to chase steers, as a part of their everyday life.
+But then I moved to a different part of the country, where the real cowboys live: ranchers who ride horses to herd cattle, move around the pastures, or chase steers, as a part of their everyday life.
 And each of those I met was a friendly, polite, and hard-working individual.
 Great people to spend some time with.

-When I arrived, I walked around, took pictures, and talked with people; it was enough to make me smile.
+When I arrived, I walked around, took pictures, and talked with people; business as usual.
+But somehow, it was enough to make me smile.
 It was interesting to compare rodeos to mainstream sports matches.
-Say, on a football match, one can see an enormous variety of visitors regarding their beliefs, clothing, behavior, etc. On the other hand, people at the rodeo seem to be united in these ways.
+Say, during a football match, one can see an enormous variety of visitors regarding their beliefs, clothing, behavior, etc. On the other hand, people at the rodeo seem to be united in these ways.
 Yet, everybody has a different story to tell.

 Then, the event kicked off with bareback riding, followed by bulldogging, calf roping, barrel racing, and bull riding.
 Spectators cheered on all of them, creating a friendly atmosphere.